Krispy Kreme operations by country: Australia

 The first international franchise was opened in Australia during 2003.
 Initially sales were high and the business expanded rapidly to more than 40 stores by 2010.

 On 29 October 2010, the Australian division went into voluntary administration, with media reports attributing this to falling sales, pricey rents, and high distribution costs.
 As a result of this administration, several stores closed in early November 2010.
 The retail stores and the manufacturing facilities in South Australia were sold to the Peregrine Group.

 In December 2010, the business came out of administration and continued trading with fewer stores in New South Wales, Queensland and Victoria.
 The chain began expanding again with a new store opening in Western Australia in 2014.

-The Australian chain has a strong fundraising program which has helped schools, workplaces, charities and non-profit organisations to raise over 10 million dollars to date.
-Also, unique to Australia, is a range of bagels and Kreme Shakes.
+The Australian chain has a fundraising program which aims to assist schools, workplaces, charities and non-profit organisations.

 Krispy Kreme announced a strategic partnership with 7-Eleven in December 2011, and their products are currently sold in 7-Eleven stores within Australia.
 Krispy Kreme Doughnuts can also be purchased at select BP stores around Tasmania and at selected Woolworths locations.

 In January 2018 Krispy Kreme Australia created and began selling Kreme Shakes including the Original Glazed shake containing a blended Original Glaze doughnut.